Adnuntius/documentation/README.md

 Welcome to Adnuntius Documentation.

-Please use the menu on the left-hand side to navigate.
+Please use the menus to navigate to a topic.